 Smoking damages your arteries and increases your risk of atherosclerosis.
 Tobacco use has also been linked to ED.
-A 2006 study published in Tobacco Control examined survey data from 8,367 Australian men, aged 16 to 59 years old.
+A 2006 study published in examined survey data from 8,367 Australian men, aged 16 to 59 years old.
 The researchers found a significant link between smoking and ED.

 Carrying excess weight is also linked to heart disease, atherosclerosis, circulation problems, and sexual dysfunction.

 A study published in the found that the presence of ED in men with type 2 diabetes and no obvious signs of cardiovascular disease predicted coronary heart disease.
 People with diabetes are at higher risk of heart disease.
 They’re also more likely to develop ED than people without diabetes.

 Depression has been linked to both ED and heart disease.
 According to an article published in the , men with sexual dysfunction and severe symptoms of depression may have a higher risk of cardiovascular events.

 Many men with ED find the topic hard to talk about, even to their doctors.
 But speaking to your doctor about your symptoms is crucial.
 Your doctor can help you learn if heart disease is responsible for your ED.

 Your doctor can also recommend treatment options for your ED and associated conditions.
 An early diagnosis can help you get the treatment that you need.
 If you have heart disease, early treatment could potentially add years to your life.